 Source: Compiled by the author based on the analyzed data

-4. Conclusion
+4. ConclusionS

 To establish a thriving and competitive creative industry in Malang City, this research argues that a holistic strategy is necessary, one that combines physical asset mapping with a deep understanding of community economic activity.
-The results reveal that traditional economic incentives alone are not enough to encourage participation; rather, the success of the creative economy depends heavily on reducing cognitive biases and utilizing the power of social norms within the community.
+The results reveal that traditional economic incentives alone are not enough to encourage participation; rather, the success of the creative economy depends heavily on reducing cognitive biases and utilising the power of social norms within the community.

 The seven-step approach, which includes potential identification, behavioral mapping, empowerment strategies, systemic ecosystem development, KPI-based monitoring, strategic branding, and circular economy integration, offers a solid foundation for local players.
 In particular, the study emphasizes that the most potent psychological "nudges" for encouraging community participation in the craft, culinary, and tourism subsectors are using Social Proof and tackling Status Quo Bias.